-Proctosigmoiditis is a form of ulcerative colitis that affects the sigmoid colon.
-The sigmoid colon connects the rest of your colon, or large intestine, to the rectum where stool is then expelled from the body.
+Proctosigmoiditis is a form of ulcerative colitis that affects the rectum and sigmoid colon.
+The sigmoid colon connects the rest of your colon, or large intestine, to the rectum.
+The rectum is where stool is expelled from the body.

-Another name for proctosigmoiditis is ulcerative proctitis.
-Although this form of ulcerative colitis involves the least amount of your colon, it can still cause significant symptoms.
+Although this form of ulcerative colitis involves very little area of your colon, it can still cause significant symptoms.

 Other types of ulcerative colitis include:

 - left-sided colitis (distal colitis): affects the colon from the descending section to the rectum

 - pancolitis: involves inflammation throughout most of the colon